 Teddy stares, I smile, “Gosh, must be defective.”

 He roars, charges, Nikko dodges and rearranges his nose with the same toe.
 Her second kick catches him in the nuts, he doubles over and her titanium covered knee squashes the remainder of his nose all over his fat face, dislodges his front teeth and cracks his jaw.

 Travis is staring at his freshly demolished brother.

 “Some other time.
 Now what?”

 “Ah, the intelligent one.
 Here’s the deal.
 We want to remove you from the living, my partner wants to do it slowly.
-She can stretch it out for two or three days.
+She can stretch it out practically forever.
 You will be awake the entire time,” I pull out ampoules, “see, I have enough drugs to keep you in any freak state I want, as long as I want.”

 “Can you handle stupid over here, or should I kill him now and be done with it?”